 - Synthesis of nanostructures and thin-films

-- Materials characterization, including transmission electron microscopy (TEM)
+- Characterization of material properties and microstructure, including transmission electron microscopy (TEM)